mikeric/rivets/_posts/2012-09-07-configure.md

 anchor: configure
 ---

-Use `rivets.configure` to configure Rivets.js for your app, or set the configuration options manually on the `rivets.config` object.
+Use `rivets.configure` to set the following configuration options for your app.

 ### Adapter